hashicorp/terraform-aws-nomad/README.md

 * [How to upgrade a Nomad cluster](https://github.com/hashicorp/terraform-aws-nomad/tree/master/modules/nomad-cluster/README.md#how-do-you-roll-out-updates)

-## Support

-These modules were created by [Gruntwork](http://www.gruntwork.io/?ref=repo_aws_nomad), in partnership with HashiCorp, in 2017 and maintained through 2021.
-They were deprecated in 2022 in favor of newer alternatives (see the top of the README for details).

-If you need help with anything else related to infrastructure or DevOps, Gruntwork offers [Commercial Support](https://gruntwork.io/support/) via Slack, email, and phone/video.
-If you're already a Gruntwork customer, hop on Slack and ask away!
-If not, [subscribe now](https://www.gruntwork.io/pricing/).
-If you're not sure, feel free to email us at [support@gruntwork.io](mailto:support@gruntwork.io).

 ## License

 Please see [LICENSE](https://github.com/hashicorp/terraform-aws-nomad/tree/master/LICENSE) for details on how the code in this repo is licensed.